iltommi/qdb-documentation/source/api/cpp.rst

     .. cpp:function:: qdb_error_t blob_put(const char * alias, const char * content, qdb_size_t content_length, qdb_time_t expiry_time)

         Adds an entry to the quasardb server.
 If the entry already exists the method will fail and will return ``qdb_e_alias_already_exists``.
-Keys beginning with the string "qdb" are reserved and cannot be added to the cluster.

         The handle must be initialized and connected (see :cpp:func`connect).